BENEFITS IN FRANCE En, Neteem

 Health coverage (or ‘Mutuelle’)

 Covers part or all of the difference between actual healthcare expenses and the part covered by the Social Security – which already covers approx. 100% of all ‘serious’ healthcare costs and around 70% of ‘everyday’ healthcare costs.
+Mainly useful for dental care, eyewear and private hospital stays.

 This is provided by private insurers with a variety of coverage levels/rates, with minimums set by law and collective bargaining agreements.
 This coverage will thus be slightly different from one employer to the next – but bear in mind the vital and major part of healthcare costs are already reimbursed through Social Security in France.

-In our Neteem PEO package
+In our Neteem EOR package

+The basic level of coverage corresponds to what both the Portage saalrial and Syntec CBAs set as minimums and costs 97.50€/month, split 50/50 between employer and employee.
+This includes coverage of any dependent children.
+This coverage is legally compulsory, and thus must be proposed to any new employee.
 However, there are a few cases when the employee can refuse the coverage (e.g. if they are already covered by their spouse’s compulsory coverage, or if they are on a short-term contract and want to keep their own coverage etc.)

 International travel insurance